Town of Panton

 Land Records: Deeds, mortgages, liens, etc. are on file in the Town Clerk’s office.
 Copies may be obtained at $1.00 per page.
 There is a $10.00 filing fee per page to record documents in the land records.

 There are three (3) members that comprise the Selectboard.
 They are elected for three (3) year staggered terms.
 If you have any questions relative to budget & expenses, taxes, and overall town operation, you should speak with the Selectboard.
-Selectboard meetings are held on the 2nd and 4th Tuesday of each month at 6:30 pm in the Panton Town offices unless otherwise posted.
-Please note that Public Comment will only be allowed at the 1st meeting of the month.
+Selectboard meetings are held on the 2nd and 4th Tuesday of each month at 6:30 pm in the Panton Town offices unless otherwise posted, and are open to the public.
 Appointments to meet with the Selectboard should be made with the Town Clerk prior to the meeting.
 Minutes are available at the Town Clerk's office, and on this web site.
 The current selectboard members are:

 The Town Treasurer is responsible for the Town's funds.
 Our Town Treasurer is Diane Merrill.